Table of Contents

 Lymphoma

 Dogs can get lymphoma, but cats with feline immunodeficiency virus (FIV) or feline leukemia virus (FLV) are especially susceptible to it.
-In cats, it generally attacks the kidneys or intestinal tract; in dogs, it is found in other parts of the body.
+In cats, lymphoma generally attacks the kidneys or intestinal tract; in dogs, it is found in other parts of the body.
 Appetite changes, behavioral issues, and sudden or unexplained weight loss can signal the early stages of the disease.

 Bone Sarcoma